adavidoaiei/pomodoro-application/README.md

 - **Quotes**: Edit the `quotes` array in the `<script>` section of `index.html` to add your own motivational messages.
 - **Checklist**: Change the checklist items in the HTML to fit your daily routine.
-- **Music**: Replace the SoundCloud embed link with your favorite track or playlist.
+- **Music**: Replace or add SoundCloud/YouTube embed links with your favorite tracks or playlists.

 ## Requirements